• Technologies

 Answering these questions can easily fill a whiteboard and the picture that emerges can look quite complicated.
 How do you simplify it?
 Modernize the architecture.
 It’s the equivalent of leaving the notebook in the den and putting in a Smart TV.

-Because we can layer these new approaches into the network today you can scale into the future, evolve with technology and the threat landscape more smoothly.
-For the most part, this is all part of software-defined networking for the WAN.
-You’re not sinking a bunch of capital dollars into hardware that will be out of date in a couple years.
+By using these new methods in your network today, you can grow for the future.
+This helps you adapt to technology and threats more easily.
+It’s all part of software-defined networking for the WAN–a strategy that lets you avoid sinking capital dollars into hardware that will be out of date in a couple years.

 Learn More